Emotionally Charged, Logically Blurred: AI-driven Emotional Framing Impairs Human Fallacy Detection: Human Fallacy Detection

 \textbf{Overall}, the results suggest that humans perceive fallacies as flaws in persuasion, leading to lower convincingness scores.
 When positive emotions like enjoyment are perceived, people \yct{may} show greater openness to others' viewpoints \citep{isen2000some,tsai2023trait}, resulting in higher convincingness ratings.
 Fear and sadness also appear to enhance convincingness.

-\paragraph{Perceived emotions vs.\ fallacy detection} Table~\ref{tab:f1_emo} displays the macro F1 scores of humans in detecting fallacies, averaged across annotators, for each \yc{annotator-assigned} emotion category. \ycr{We report the full significance test results in Table~\ref{tab:f1_emo} in Appendix~\ref{app:ttest}.} We observe that \ycr{human performs best when perceiving enjoyment, significantly better than when perceiving sadness and fear (0.528 vs.\ 0.337/0.283; $p = 0.016/0.012$).
+\paragraph{Perceived emotions vs.\ fallacy detection} Table~\ref{tab:f1_emo} displays the macro F1 scores of humans in detecting fallacies, averaged across annotators, for each \yc{annotator-assigned} emotion category. \ycr{We report the full significance test results in Table~\ref{tab:ttest_f1_emo} in Appendix~\ref{app:ttest}.} We observe that \ycr{human performs best when perceiving enjoyment, significantly better than when perceiving sadness and fear (0.528 vs.\ 0.337/0.283; $p = 0.016/0.012$).
 Fear and sadness appear to impair fallacy detection relative to the neutral condition (0.283/0.337 vs.\ 0.437; $p = 0.023/0.054$).} Positive emotions have been shown to broaden attentional scope \citep{derryberry1994motivating,basso1996mood,fredrickson2004broaden} and enhance critical thinking \citep{jung2014emotions} compared to negative emotions, which aligns with our observations.
 However, we do not find that a neutral emotional state consistently\ycr{/significantly} leads to better reasoning performance than emotions, as observed in \citet{jung2014emotions}.

 Interestingly, the emotion that most enhances reasoning ability (enjoyment) and the two that most impair it (fear and sadness) are also the most convincing emotions observed in Figure~\ref{fig:conv_matrix}.
-This may suggest \textbf{two pathways to perceived convincingness of fallacious arguments}: (1) positive emotions like enjoyment may increase openness to persuasion while still supporting logical scrutiny, enabling people to detect fallacies \todo{SE: so, how is it then a pathway to find fallacious arguments convincing, when people detect it?} yet remain receptive to \yct{the major claims of the} arguments; and (2) negative emotions like fear and sadness may impair reasoning processes, making it harder to recognize logical flaws, thus increasing perceived convincingness through reduced critical evaluation.
+This may suggest \textbf{two pathways to perceived convincingness of fallacious arguments}: (1) positive emotions like enjoyment may increase openness to persuasion while still supporting logical scrutiny, enabling people to detect fallacies yet remain receptive to \yct{the major claims of the} arguments; and (2) negative emotions like fear and sadness may impair reasoning processes, making it harder to recognize logical flaws, thus increasing perceived convincingness through reduced critical evaluation.